A few thoughts on why we are gardeners, with a sprinkling of sanctimony and moralising. (Oh, I’ll get over it…)

 In fact, the agent said ‘I’m going to sell this house in the garden.’
 And, as this is a true tale with a happy ending, he certainly did, for a very good price.

 And that was many years ago.
 Now the householders lucky enough to have a house and a garden are realising just what an asset it can be.
-Especially in these grim days of pandemic when outdoor space is sought after, even if it is only for a ‘garden-office’.
+Especially in these grim days during a pandemic when outdoor space is sought after, even if it is only for a ‘garden-office’.

 Now, let’s not be too mercenary.
 Why are we gardeners?
 Well, we tend our plots for all kinds of reasons.
 But my friend admitted that, all of a sudden, he realised what all those weekends of work meant in cash terms: quite a few thousand above the asking price – more than the next door neighbour would get.